© 2003-2023 Rusty Gaffney MD | Contact the Prince: Prince@PrinceOfPinot.com | Admin Login

 Mikey continued to pursue a side project with Mark Tarlov called Double Zero producing vineyard-designated $300 Pinot Noirs, made with meticulous attention and tiny volumes.

 Vineyard sources include 29 vineyards in the Willamette Valley in all six appellations including Patricia Green Estate, Hyland Estates, Shea Vineyard, Lachini Vineyard, and Nysa Vineyard.
 The result is some 70 blocks and separate parcels of fruit.
 Ryan Hannaford, the former vineyard manager at Seven Springs Vineyard, joined the team as company viticulturist to assist with grower liaison and the biodynamic management of two leased vineyards.

-Chapter 24 has a marketing partnership with Patricia Green Cellars and the two wineries will collaborate on a joint entry level project, Two Messengers, which will feature a barrel selection of Patricia Green Cellars Pinot Noir from the 2011 vintage.
-A mid-range label, Fire+Flood, offers The Fire and The Flood, priced in the $60 range, that explore the two main soil types in the Willamette Valley, Jory (Fire) and Willakenzie (Flood).
+Chapter 24 initially intended to have a marketing partnership with Patricia Green Cellars which never reached completion and the partnership is currently with Old Bridge Cellars who co-own the entry-level label, Maison l'Envoye.
+The label, Fire+Flood, offers The Fire and The Flood, priced in the $60 range, that explore the two main soil types in the Willamette Valley, Jory (Fire) and Willakenzie (Flood).
 The highest end release is Last Chapter, priced at $90, is named for the final scene in "The Odyssey."